Quick Links to Info Below

 If you have no room for a file cabinet, check out our pegboard DIY for hanging files <— by clicking here.

 Keep items you need handy close by like an office file cabinet or crate.
 For all other papers, store them in some sort of storage room like a basement or even a garage.
-But make sure they are kept on a shelf to keep them safe from possible water damage.
+But make sure they are kept on a

 Most products today keep a copy of their owner’s manual online.
 Again, check to see if this is the case.
 If so, toss the manual.
 If you have to keep a few manuals, store these in a binder or bin, label, and put away in a storage room.